Parker Chase: Racing career

-In 2011, Chase begun his racing career driving go-karts at age 10 in his hometown of New Braunfels, Texas.
+In 2011, Chase begun his racing career driving go-karts at the age of ten in his hometown of New Braunfels, Texas.
 The next year, Chase would enter the 2012 Florida Winter Tour, finishing 38th in the event.

 In 2013, Chase entered the Rotax Max Challenge Grand finals where he would finish in 25th.
 In 2014, Chase entered the SKUSA SuperNationals XVIII, where he would finish in 45th.

-In 2015, Chase would stray away from Go-Karts, driving a Mazda MX-5 Miata in the NASA Eastern States Championships for one race, finishing 12th.
-Chase would then join Chastain Motorsports in the F1600 Formula F Championship Series for 10 races.
-At Road Atlanta, he finished 11th twice in a row before finishing 8th.
+In 2015, Chase would stray away from go-karts, driving a Mazda MX-5 Miata in the NASA Eastern States Championships for one race, finishing twelfth.
+Chase would then join Chastain Motorsports in the F1600 Formula F Championship Series for ten races.
+At Road Atlanta, he finished eleventh twice in a row before finishing eighth.
 A month later at Watkins Glen, Chase would finish 15th, 17th, and then 16th.
-Another month later, Formula F raced three times at Virginia International Raceway, where he would finish 13th, 18th, and 11th.
+Another month later, Formula F raced three times at Virginia International Raceway, where he would finish thirteenth, eighteenth, and eleventh.
 Chase also attempted another Florida Winter Tour, this time finishing 39th.

 In 2016, Chase would join Performance Motorsports Group in the Pirelli World Challenge for the whole season.
-The season started well for Chase finishing on the podium at the Circuit of the Americas, before finishing 5th on the same track a day later.
-Throughout the season, Chase would rack up 6 podiums, three of them being second-place finishes.
-He would finish 4th in the overall standings.
+The season started well for Chase finishing on the podium at the Circuit of the Americas, before finishing fifth on the same track a day later.
+Throughout the season, Chase would rack up six podiums, three of them being second-place finishes.
+He would finish fourth in the overall standings.
 He also raced in the Global RallyCross Championship Lites division for PMG until the team sold his car to DirtFish Motorsports.

-Chase would return to the Performance Motorsports Group for 10 races in 2017, getting a podium in 4 races, getting 2nd place in both races at the Circuit of the Americas.
+Chase would return to the Performance Motorsports Group for ten races in 2017, getting a podium in four races, getting 2nd place in both races at the Circuit of the Americas.
 Later that year, Chase joined Century Motorsport in the British GT Championship for two races.
 He would also make his debut in the WeatherTech SportsCar Championship at Circuit of the Americas, driving a Porsche for The Motorsports Group alongside driver Harry Gottsacker.
 The pair would finish 29th, a lap behind the leaders.
 In 2018, Chase would join TruSpeed AutoSport in two different Pirelli World Challenge series, winning 6 races between the two and coming home with a championship.